'No Visible Bruises' Upends Stereotypes Of Abuse, Sheds Light On Domestic Violence

 Help Is Available

-If you are experiencing abuse and need help, you can call the National Domestic Violence Hotline at 1-800-799-7233 or visit their page for online chat.
+If you are experiencing abuse and need help, you can call the National Domestic Violence Hotline at 1-800-799-7233, or visit its page for an online chat.

 "For years we said that three women a day were killed by their partners in America, and since 2017 that statistic is now four," Snyder says.